-There are many websites that offer discount passes to tours and services.
-Among the sites I use, the ones with the most activities in Selçuk are Get Your Guide and Viator.
-Both are solid, reputable companies that offer tours and activities to many destinations around the world, including Selçuk.
-If you’re looking for deals on tours and activities, then you may want to search through the Get Your Guide and Viator websites for a list of attractions deals in Selçuk.
+I use several different websites to buy travel vouchers, but for Selçuk, I suggest checking out Get Your Guide and Viator.
+They’re solid, reputable companies that seem to have the biggest selection in Selçuk.
+If you’re looking for deals on tours, transfers, and other activities, then you may want to search through the Get Your Guide and Viator websites for a list of attractions deals in Selçuk.

 5. Get Travel Insurance